FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 ]
 ```

+## Use Case 1: Capturing basic client information & redirecting them to step 1 of the claims process

+*Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.

+1. Create a Contact: POST request to `/funnel/v2/contacts?isAdministrator=true` **Note:** A Contact should by default be an administrator.
+2. Create a Claim: POST request to `/funnel/v2/claims`
-5. POST request to `/funnel/v2/activities`.
+3. Create Activity 1: POST request to `/funnel/v2/activities?claimId={claimId}`.
 Making this request will enable you to create activity 1 in CaseFunnel.
 As you are back-filling an activity you will need to also include any attributes as per the example below.
-CaseFunnel requires that you use the Submitted status to indicate this is a completed activity.
+CaseFunnel requires that you use the `Submitted` status to indicate this is a completed activity.
 Example request body:

 ```json
 {